mkropat/vim-dwiw2015/README.md

     Bundle 'mkropat/vim-dwiw2015'

-And then run:
+And then run the following inside Vim:

-    vim +BundleInstall +qall
+    :BundleInstall

 ## Default Settings